AaltoSciComp/scicomp-docs/triton/apps/vscode.rst

 in the Slurm queue.
 This means you can directly perform calculations in that VSCode session and it runs properly (not on the login node).

-This is useful for getting things done quickly, but running in a web browser can be limited in some cases (interface, lifetime, etc.).
+This is useful for getting things done quickly or do simple debugging, but running in a web browser can be limited in some cases (interface, lifetime, etc.).
+Another limitation is OOD VSCode does not support GPU computing.